-The presented temporary deferral with payment of tax that are reported monthly or quarterly, is now expanded to include VAT that is reported annually from 27 December 2019 to 17 January 2021 (applicable for some smaller businesses).
+- against possible future losses.
+The proposal concerns individual traders and natural persons who are partners in trading partnership. - The previously presented temporary deferral with payment of tax that are reported monthly or quarterly, is now proposed to be expanded.
+It is a matter of including VAT that is reported annually from 27 December 2019 to 17 January 2021 (applicable for some smaller businesses). - Companies that are dormant due to unemployment are exempted in 2020 from the rule that companies may only be dormant once for five years.